Let the Countdown to Summer Begin With the 10 Best Patio Umbrellas

 - Best pagoda style: Serena & Lily Eastport Umbrella

 Fabric: An umbrella is only as good as its canopy, and material largely dictates overall quality.
 Usually found on pricier models, Sunbrella is a top choice among experts because the brand’s durable performance fabrics resist the elements and provide true sun protection.
-They are “designed with innovative technology that dyes them at the fiber level to be UV- and fadeproof, allowing them to retain their beauty even when exposed to direct sunlight,” says Kirk Fitzsimmons, director of industrial sales at Sunbrella.
+They are “designed with innovative technology that dyes them at the fiber level to be UV- and fade-proof, allowing them to retain their beauty even when exposed to direct sunlight,” says Kirk Fitzsimmons, director of industrial sales at Sunbrella.
 “They are also easy to clean and resistant to mold and mildew.”
 To further size up the sun-protection factor of a canopy fabric, he suggests looking for third-party accreditation vetting, like Sunbrella’s Seal of Recommendation from the Skin Cancer Foundation for UV protection.

 Mechanism: There are various mechanisms to lift and tilt the canopy on an outdoor umbrella, and certain ones make more sense depending on typical use and the type of setting.
 “Consider the size of the umbrella and how often you are putting it up and down,” says Fitzsimmons.
-“A pulley might be the right choice if you’re adjusting your shade frequently throughout the day, whereas a crank is a great option for an umbrella that sits near the pool and is opened just once or twice per day.”
+“A pulley might be the right choice if you’re adjusting your shade frequently throughout the day, whereas a crank is a great option for an umbrella that sits near a pool and is opened just once or twice per day.”

 Patio decor: Fortune favors the bold.
 “If you have a very neutral design, I say go for an umbrella that will add contrast,” suggests Dabito, founder of Old Brand New, a Los Angeles–based creative studio.
 “I also like to mix cool and warm colors or opt for monochromatic, which you can never go wrong with.”